 The Trust has developed a penguin and seabird education resource aligned to the NZ Curriculum especially for the West Coast but it will be of value for educators and children everywhere, particularly coastal areas of New Zealand, and whether at school, home or youth group.
-(Scroll down for link.)
+The resource has recently been updated and improved and you can down load it and/or request a hard copy (scroll down for details.)

 “Blue Penguins & Other Seabirds.
 Activities for exploration and action for schools and community groups” is aimed at children in the age range 5 to 9 but can be adapted for younger or older children.
 The goal is for local people to learn about and take action for the wildlife in their own back yard.
 Research has also shown that children gain essential values for the environment and a lifelong connectedness to nature in this age group.